IdreesInc/Monocraft/README.md

 I've got you covered, check out my rendition of the Minecraft typeface [here](https://github.com/IdreesInc/Minecraft-Font).

-### What if I want to use a font that's actually good?
+### What if I want to use a font that's not the best, most readable font ever?

-Understandable, check out [Fira Code](https://github.com/tonsky/FiraCode) for a font with amazing attention to detail, or [Scientifica](https://github.com/nerdypepper/scientifica) for a bitmap font similar to this.
-Feel free to also check out my font [Miracode](https://github.com/IdreesInc/Miracode) for a font based on Monocraft that's a little more usable!
+Too bad.
+Use this font.